yashrajtalokar/yashrajtalokar/README.md

 ## 🚀 About Me

-I'm a passionate [Your Profession/Role] based in [Your Location].
+I'm a passionate Software Engineer based in Pune.
 My journey in tech has been exciting, and I'm always eager to learn and explore new technologies.

-- 🔭 I'm currently working on [Current Project/Job]
+- 🔭 I'm currently working on My Portfolio
-- 🌱 I'm currently learning [Technology/Skill]
+- 🌱 I'm currently learning DevOps
-- 👯 I'm looking to collaborate on [Type of Projects]
-- 💬 Ask me about [Your Expertise Areas]
+- 💬 Ask me about Javascript
-- 📫 How to reach me: [Your Email/Social Media]
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: [Interesting Fact About You]

 ## 🛠 Skills